Deploy: Co-op Cloud

 abra app ps hotline.example.com

-The app exposes /api/health:
+The app exposes health endpoints:

-curl https://hotline.example.com/api/health
+curl https://hotline.example.com/health/ready

 # {"status":"ok"}